olgaemms/davidemms.github.io/_posts/2019-09-18-030-diving-into-the-results.md

 [ ![]({{ site.github.url }}/assets/img/Gene_Duplication_Events_N3.png) ]({{ site.github.url }}/assets/img/Gene_Duplication_Events_N3.png)

-Each gene duplication event is cross-references to the species tree node, the orthogroup/gene tree in which it occurred and the location in that gene tree.
-It also list the genes descended from each of the two copies arising from the gene duplication event.
+Each gene duplication event is cross-referenced to the species tree node, the orthogroup/gene tree in which it occurred and the location in that gene tree.
+It also lists the genes descended from each of the two copies arising from the gene duplication event.
 We can check this out for our FBgn0005648 orthologues.
 For this we need to look at the gene tree in the **Resolved_Gene_Trees/OG0002001_tree.txt**.
 This directory contains the gene trees with the nodes labelled.
 These files show how OrthoFinder interpreted the gene trees when inferring orthologues and gene duplication events.
-They can differ slightly from the original gene trees if OrthoFinder identifies a more parsimonious interpretation of the tree.
+They can differ slightly from the original gene trees that came directly from the tree inference step (available in **Gene_Trees/**).
+To get the Resolved Gene Trees OrthoFinder carries out a Duplication-Loss-Coalescence analysis to identify the more parsimonious interpretation of the tree.

 <img src="{{ site.github.url }}/assets/img/OG0002001_resolved_tree.png">